-The sounding data acquired during this survey agree well with the charted depths.
-The charted depths are from partial bottom NOS surveys conducted before 1970.
-The MBES data acquired for this survey are adequate to supersede the charted depths.
+Most sounding data acquired during this survey were 1 to 4% shoaler than charted depths.
+The charted depths are from partial bottom NOS surveys before 1970.
+The MBES data acquired for this survey are adequate to supercede the charted soundings.
+This sheet is in offshore waters in depths of approximately 30 meters or greater.
+As such, the shoaler soundings do not represent a hazard to marine traffic in the area.
 Concur.
 See also Evaluation Report.